STAR (interbank network)

 STAR is an American interbank network.
-It is the largest interbank network in United States, with 2 million ATMs, 134 million cardholders and over 5,700 participating financial institutions.
+It is the largest interbank network in the United States, with 2 million ATMs, 134 million cardholders and over 5,700 participating financial institutions.
 The STAR Network began in 1984 and was acquired by First Data Corporation in 2003.
 The network is owned and operated by STAR Networks, a subsidiary company of First Data.

 Mergers

-The network has existed since the 1980s, and has since included several other networks, mostly in the 2000s:
+The network has existed since 1984, and has incorporated several others, mostly in the 2000s: